Package 'csdR'

 Description

-This function implements the a CSD based on the one presented by Voigt et al. 2017.
+This function implements the CSD algorithm based on the one presented by Voigt et al. 2017.
 All pairs of genes are first compared within each condition by the Spearman correlation and the correlation and its variance are estimated by bootstrapping.
 Finally, the results for the two conditions are compared and C-, S- and D-values are computed and returned.

 Usage